 Cumberland is a party to several collaborative arrangements with certain research institutions to identify and pursue promising pre-clinical pharmaceutical product candidates.
 The Company has determined that these collaborative agreements do not meet the criteria for accounting under Accounting Standards Codification 808, Collaborative Agreements.
 The agreements do not specifically designate each party's rights and obligations to each other under the collaborative arrangements.
 Except for patent defense costs, expenses incurred by one party are not required to be reimbursed by the other party.
-The funding for these programs is generally provided through private sector investments or federal Small Business Administration (SBIR/STTR) grant programs.
-Expenses incurred under these collaborative agreements are included in research and development expenses and funding received from private sector investments and grants are recorded as net revenues in the condensed consolidated statements of operations and comprehensive income.
+The funding for these programs is generally provided through private sector investments or Federal Small Business Administration (SBIR/STTR) grant programs.
+Expenses incurred under these collaborative agreements are included in research and development expenses and funding received from private sector investments of operations and comprehensive income.